scds/text-analysis-3/tmv.md

 # Topic Modeling with Voyant Tools

 Voyant Tools is an open-source visual text analysis environment designed by (and for!) digital humanists.
 It is a feature-rich yet accessible tool for performing a range of analytical tasks with text data.
-Later in the lesson, we will use the Python programming language for topic modeling; although the Python approach offers a greater number of parameters to experiment with, it can also require a greater level of comfort with writing code to troubleshoot errors.
+Later in the lesson, we will use the Python programming language for topic modeling; although the Python approach offers a greater number of parameters to experiment with, it also demands a greater level of comfort with writing code to troubleshoot errors.
 Voyant has a graphical interface, and - in addition to modeling topics - can map text data to scatterplots, network graphs, stream graphs and more.

 You might find that Voyant Tools is entirely sufficient for your purposes.
-In which case, you can forego the rest of the lesson - but you may also want to try the other methods out for comparison sake, even if they require an increasing degree of comfort with programming concepts and the command line interface.
-Working with practical and meaningful examples is a great way to learn those skills!
+In which case, you can forgo the rest of the lesson - but you may also want to try the other methods out for comparison sake, even if they require more familiarity with programming concepts and the command line interface.
+Working with practical and meaningful examples is a great way to develop those skills!

 ## Voyant Tools